vikashV3/Fake-New-Detection-/README.md

 ### Questionnaire / FAQ

 Advantages of using ensemble learning:

 The main advantages are that of performance and robustness.
 It reduces variance - the aggregate  of many models is less noisy than a single opinion of one of the models.
-It makes the final combined model less susceptible to given values corresponding to local minima. suppose after training we get 3 models m1, m2, and m3. these models are indistinguishable with respect to their training error and they might have different generalization performances. so a safe option would be to use them all and average their outputs.
+It makes the final combined model less susceptible to given values corresponding to local minima. suppose after training we get 3 models m1, m2, and m3. these models are indistinguishable with respect to their training error and they might have different generalization performances.so a safe option would be to use them all and average their outputs.

 What are the common methods to ensemble:

 1.Averaging method
 2.Boosting method

 What are the types of voting:

 1.Soft voting
 2.Hard voting

 What are base classifiers:

 The base classifier gives an initial prediction of the target class.

 What are the advanced methods to ensemble:

 1.Bagging
 2.Blending
 3.Stacking